 An exact dosage is difficult to quantify, as the plants themselves vary in potency when a person picks them.

 Once a person ingests it, the body absorbs mescaline rather quickly.
-The effects may begin in under an hour and can last for around 12 hours.
-As the body breaks down the mescaline, the effects wear off.
+The effects may begin in under an hour and can last for around

 The peyote cactus is a classic hallucinogen in the same class as LSD, which has led to much of the controversy surrounding it.